Veneers are delicate shells that are placed on the front of your teeth. They are designed to enhance your smile by hiding any imperfections.

 - Stay away from hard foods.

 Hard foods are a common cause of cracked or chipped teeth.
 This can be said for veneers as well.
-Avoid foods like candy, ice, nuts, and raw, hard vegetables like carrots.
+Avoid candy, ice, nuts, and raw, hard vegetables like carrots.

 Always do your research when it comes to dental veneers.
 For example, are you willing to pay the price for longer-lasting material, or will you spend less and need to replace them more frequently?